jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/esp32/_index.md

 With our ESP32-S3 environment ready, we can start with a [program](/esp32/midi-class-compliance) that transforms this little 5 € microcontroller into a fully functional, MIDI class-compliant device.
 It will listen on all MIDI channels for volume change messages and instantly reflect the new value by updating the onboard RGB LED.
+But calm down, first we think about simulating a MIDI transmitter device by the help of [JavaFX](/esp32/simulation-midi)